-As the end of term nears, we’re all feeling the time crunch.
-Unsurprisingly, this is also the time when procrastination is at its peak.
-It is for me, anyway.
+As the end of term nears, you may be feeling the time crunch.
+Unsurprisingly, this is also the time when procrastination tends to be at its peak.

 Need to research the history of Rome?
 I think I’ll start by tidying up my “Downloads” folder.

 Final exam next week?
 A Netflix documentary sounds like a good place to start.